Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 \subsection{Discussion and outlook}

-We demonstrate a fundamentally new mechanism to achieve light confinement by harnessing the high quality of the optical excitations in TMD materials, using them as atomically thin mirrors.
-The 2D nature of the constituent mirrors endows this device with advantages in terms of miniaturization and integration capabilities.
-While our device exhibited a moderate quality factor, future improvements in the materials' quality and heterostructure fabrication could further reduce their optical loss by decreasing the non-radiative and inhomogeneous broadening associated with disorders.
+We demonstrate a mechanism to achieve light confinement by harnessing the high quality of the optical excitations in TMD materials, using them as atomically thin mirrors.
+The 2D nature of the constituent mirrors endows this device with advantages in terms of miniaturization and integration capabilities with a Q-factor comparable to traditionally used planar cavities (see Table S1 in Supplementary Materials).
+Future improvements in the materials’ quality and heterostructure fabrication, such as nano-squeegee\cite{rosenberger2018nano} and laser annealing \cite{shree2019high,rogers2018laser}, could further reduce their optical loss by decreasing the non-radiative and inhomogeneous broadening associated with disorders and lead to large-area samples.
+For instance, TMD monolayers grown by chemical vapor deposition have been shown to exhibit optical quality comparable with the best hBN-encapsulated samples \cite{shree2019high,rogers2018laser}.

-Remarkably, these cavities display unique dispersion distinct from conventional planar cavities with weak angular dependence of the resonant mode energy (see Supplementary Material Fig.~S9).
-The weak dispersion of such a cavity can enable the efficient control of point emitters without complicated photonic structures such as photonic crystals and curved mirrors.
+Remarkably, the demonstrated flat dispersion sets this architecture apart from conventional planar cavities, which have a strong angular dependence on the resonant mode energy.
+The weak dispersion of a TMD cavity can enable the efficient control of point emitters, for example, quantum emitters in 2D materials \cite{palacios2017large,azzam2021prospects,thureja2024electrically,srivastava2015optically}, without complicated photonic structures such as photonic crystals and curved mirrors.
 Furthermore, such a concept can be extended to other resonant optical effects in not only 2D materials (including other TMDs and hBN \cite{Ma_2022}) but also other optically thin systems, which could enable a wide range of optical applications covering visible and IR spectra.